Vivekkumarsahu07/Vivekkumarsahu07/README.md

 ### Talking about Personal Stuffs:

 - 🔭 I’m currently working on something cool;
-- 🌱 I’m currently learning DSA and Cloud Computing;
+- 🌱 I’m currently learning DSA and Problem solving using Computation;
 - 💬 Ask me about anything, i am happy to help;
 - 📫 How to reach me: vivekkumarsahu979@gmail.com;